sarahbouayad/sarahbouayad/README.md

 ### Hi there 👋, my name is Sarah Bouayad!
-#### 👀 I am a Software Engineer with Resilient Coders.
+#### 👀 I am a Software Engineer and Executive Administrator at MacguyverTech. 🌟

-<p> 💞️ I am looking to collaborate, have coffee chats, and learn more about this wonderful community.
+<p> 💞️ I am looking to collaborate, have coffee chats, and learn more about this wonderful community.</p>

- I would love to accept full stack developer roles, internships, or apprenticeships! 💻 </p>
+<p> 👩🏽‍💻 I want to get involved in open-source projects</p>

+ <p>I am also interested in looking more about dev opportunities! 💻 </p>

 - 🌎 I'm based in Philadelphia, PA.
 - 🖥️ See [My Portfolio](https://www.sarahbouayad.com)
+- 🌻 Check out my company [Medina Creative](https://www.themedinacreative.com)
-- 👩🏽‍💻 I’m currently working on React.
+- 👩🏽‍💻 I’m currently working on Vue.js.
-- 🌱 I’m learning Data Structures and Algorithms.
+- 🌱 I’m learning how to work with large datasets.
-- ☀️ I love to work on open-source library.
+- ☀️ I love to work on open-source libraries.
-- 👯 Currently working as a freelance developer.
-- 🤔 I’m looking for coffee chats and open opportunities !
+- 🤔 I’m looking for coffee chats and open opportunities!
 - 💬 Ask me about a project collaboration.
 - ✉️ For work opportunities, you can contact me at [sarahbouayad@outlook.com](mailto:sarahbouayad@outlook.com)
 - 😄 Pronouns: She/Her